 Instead of drilling screws into the lattice to fasten it to the porch, I just used nails for now.
 The lattice is secure, and I can always add screws later.

 Or I might leave it like this, because it makes it super easy to remove the lattice if I ever have to get to something under the porch.

-Now that the porch skirting is done, the pressure treated wood the whole porch is built with screams for white stain to blnd in with our white trim.
+Now that the porch skirting is done, the pressure-treated wood the whole porch is built with screams for white stain to blend in with the white trim.

-Have you ever added lattice to a porch or pation?
+Have you ever added lattice to a porch or patio?